jgalang21/Resume/README.md

 # My Coding Experience

-The languages I'm familiar with include: C, C++, Python, Java, and Ruby.
+The languages I'm familiar with include: C, C++, Python, Java, React/Javascript, and Ruby.

 If I were to rank how strong my coding skills are in a specific language, I would rank it as follows:

 1. Java
 2. C
+3. React Native/JavaScript
 4. Ruby
-3. Python/C++
+5. Python/C++

 I'm also familiar with git and bash scripting.